Ecogenomics/GTDBTk/README.md

 ### Python libraries

-GTDB-Tk requires the following Python libraries:
+GTDB-Tk is designed for Python 2.7 and requires the following Python libraries:
 * [dendropy](http://dendropy.org/)  >=4.1.0: Python library for phylogenetics.
 * [SciPy Stack](https://www.scipy.org/install.html): at least the Matplotlib, NumPy, and SciPy libraries.

-dendropy be installed as part of GTDB-Tk when installing it via pip (see below).
+Dendropy will be installed as part of GTDB-Tk when installing via pip (see below).
 The **SciPy Stack** must be installed separately.

 ### Third-party software